manuquirozy/living-lab-app-repo/README.md

 21. `AppV21` Implemented an automatic update in ModifyDropdownsV0 of the dropdownbox to which an entry has been added.
 22. `AppV22` Read the current value from the dropdownbox with `selectBox.options[selectBox.selectedIndex].label` in `ModifyDropdownsV0`.
 23. `AppV23` Has the verification question implemented that asks the user whether the dropdownboxes are matching the new faculty/masters/bachelors/course.
+24. `AppV24` Has a separate periodic loop that checks for new entries to the system, and implements the many-to-many database relations.